pavelvrublevskij/KTCareerQuestion/README.md

-# KTCareerQuestion
+# KTCareerQuestion for Students
+-== This project has very legacy code and need improvements ==-

-Private test project to see how to use basics: DB (SQLite), Streams, Swing
+Project helps to see how to use basics: DB (SQLite), Streams, Swing

 Could be chosen as basic learning source for students.